Kimberly S. Mayer, M.S.S.W.

 Mr. Cajski has served as Director of Technology and Instructional Design since August 2016.
 He is responsible for orchestrating CalSWEC’s efforts related to educational technology and distance education, such as online courses, systems, platforms, processes, and resources.

-Mr. Cajski has over 20 years of experience in web-based training, most recently in leadership and consultant positions at eLearning companies.
+Mr. Cajski has over 20 years of experience in web-based training, primarily in leadership and consultant positions at eLearning companies.
 He earned his M.A. in education at Stanford University.

 Ms. Njoo-Lau joined CalSWEC in October 2011 as a research administrator, a position she held until she was promoted to Fiscal Lead in July 2018.
 She was named Director of Finance in October 2018.
 She oversees the fiscal team and manages all aspects of pre-award administration, including proposal review, submission, and award setup.
 She also monitors and maintains over $100 million post-award grant management activities in accordance with campus policies and agency requirements, including overseeing all financial operations and financial planning and structure.